 John enlisted as a private in Co.
 L, 14 Tennessee Infantry at Clarksville, Tennessee.
 During the Battle of Seven Pines on 31 May 1862, the 14th Tennessee was brigaded with the 1st Tennessee, the 7th Tennessee, and Braxton’s (Virginia) Battery (a. k. a., the “Tennessee Brigade”) under the command of Brig.
 Gen. Robert H. Hatton.
 This Brigade was placed in Gustavus Smith’s Division under the temporary command of Brig.
 Gen. William H. C. Whiting due to Smith’s illness; part of the left wing of the Army of Northern Virginia.
-During the battle, General Hatton was killed and General James Archer took command of the brigade which was subsequently transferred to A. P. Hill’s Division.
+In the battle, General Hatton was killed and General James Archer took command of the brigade which was subsequently transferred to A. P. Hill’s Division.
 The Tennessee Brigade, fighting in the misty twilight of evening in the swampy lowlands near the Chickahominy River suffered numerous casualties—44 killed, 187 wounded, and 13 captured or missing.
 Pvt.
 John Slaughter was among those killed at Seven Pines.

 Warm Springs, Bath County, Va.